-The Office of the Chief Counsel's mission is to support FEMA's efforts to reduce loss of life and property and protect the Nation from all hazards by providing the Agency with high quality legal advice, counsel, risk analysis, and dispute resolution services through a knowledgeable, accessible, responsive, and solution-oriented network of innovative and ethical legal professionals.
+The Office of the Chief Counsel's mission is to support FEMA's efforts to help people before,during, and after disasters by providing the Agency with high quality legal advice, counsel, risk analysis, and dispute resolution services through a knowledgeable, accessible, responsive, and solution-oriented network of innovative and ethical legal professionals.

 Through its 11 legal divisions and offices, the FEMA Chief Counsel is responsible for ensuring legally sound implementation of FEMA statutory responsibilities, advising on the development and issuance of policies and regulations, representing FEMA in litigation, and providing legal guidance and direction to all components of FEMA.
 This includes providing legal counsel on matters such as:

 - federal insurance and mitigation

 - legislation, regulations, and policy coordination

 - human resources, labor relations, and equal opportunity

 - acquisition, grants, and property management